Grace-a-s/RONR_Project/DATABASE-SCHEMA.md

 **Notes**:

-- The `_id` field is set to the Auth0 user ID (String) instead of MongoDB ObjectId
+- User authentication is handled with Auth0.
+The `_id` field is set to the Auth0 user ID (String) instead of MongoDB ObjectId
-- Username has a unique sparse index (allows multiple null values)
-- All string fields are trimmed automatically

 ### 2. Committees

-Represents a governing or decision-making body.
+Represents governing or decision-making bodies.

 | Field             | Type     | Description                                           |
 | ----------------- | -------- | ----------------------------------------------------- |